MapsPeople/docs/src/api/index.md

 ### Geodata

-All geospatial data, Geodata, is arranged in a simple tree.
-Each element has a parent ID (except the root) so as an example, a point of interest (POI) can have a Room parent.
+All geospatial data, Geodata, is arranged in a [tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure) "Tree structure").
+Each element has a parent ID (except the root) so as an example, a point of interest (POI) can have a Room as parent.
 The Room will typically be on a Floor in a Building on a Venue.
-Venues are always the root object (identified with parent ID is null), and is defined by "_An overall geographical area which typically comprises the area of one or more buildings and their relevant surrounding areas such as lawns and parking lots_".
+Venues are always the overall root object (identified with parent ID is null), and is defined by "_An overall geographical area which typically comprises of an area of one or more buildings and their relevant surrounding areas such as lawns and parking lots_".

 ![Geodata Structure]({{ site.url }}/assets/api/v1/geodata-structure.png)

-You can create, update, delete all Geodata types: Venue, Building, Floor, Room, Area and POI.
+Using the POST, PUT and DELETE endpoints for geodata, you can create, update and delete geodata.
+There are 6 types of geodata: Venue, Building, Floor, Room, Area and POI.

-All Geodata BaseTypes have some common keys that is available for all, and then there is some specific ones for each type, listed in BaseTypeProperties.
+All Geodata BaseTypes have some common keys that applies for all geodata, and then there is some specific ones for each type, listed in BaseTypeProperties.

 #### Object Definition